neherlab/pangraph/docs/src/tutorials/tutorial_1.md

 The tutorial requires you to have the `pangraph` command available in your path.
 Instructions on how to install pangraph can be found in [Installation](@ref).

-For this tutorial we will use a small dataset containing full chromosomes of 10 _Escherichia Coli_ strains (source: RefSeq).
+For this tutorial we will use a small dataset containing full chromosomes of 10 _Escherichia Coli_ strains (source: GenBank).
 For convenience this dataset is available in the pangraph repository (`example_dataset/ecoli.fa.gz`), and can be downloaded with the command:

 ```bash
 wget https://github.com/nnoll/pangraph/raw/feat/example-dataset/example_datasets/ecoli.fa.gz
 ```

 This is a single fasta file containing 10 entries.
 We chose to include no plasmids in the example dataset.
-Notice that it is not necessary for all of the data to be packed in a single fasta file, as multiple files can be passed as input to the command to build a pangraph.
+Notice that it is not necessary for all of the data to be packed in a single fasta file.
+One can also pass multiple fasta files (optionally gzipped) as input to the command to build a pangraph.

 ## Building the pangraph